DataDog/documentation/content/monitors/monitor_types/log.md

 ### Multi alerts

-It is possible to the top 10 of breaching values in multi alerts notifications.
+It is possible to add the top 10 of breaching values in multi alerts notifications.
 This is available for Slack and email notifications.

  **Enable top 10 breaching values in notification message**